-Gambling online is one of the fastest growing industries in Canada and across the world
+Gambling online is one of the fastest-growing industries in Canada and across the world

-Canada ranks eight among countries that spend the most money gambling online.
+Canada ranks eighth among countries that spend the most money gambling online.
 There are over 19.3 million active online gamblers in Canada who spend more than $4 billion on offshore gambling sites every year and $16 billion in local casinos.

 The rising popularity of online casinos

-More and more people are turning to online casinos in Canada especially following the pandemic.
+More and more people are turning to online casinos in Canada, especially following the pandemic.
 They are easier to access, convenient and pay generous bonuses.
 Because of the increased popularity of online casinos, the revenue from land-based casinos has been declining over the years.

 The shutdowns during the pandemic sped up the decline.
-For example, the revenues from Alberta’s land-based casinos have dropped by 24 per cent.
+For example, the revenues from Alberta’s land-based casinos have dropped by 24 percent.
 As a result, the provincial government in Alberta launched its own online casino and other provinces soon followed suit.